iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 <abbr>metrics</abbr>, etc.).
 These assume [sane defaults] but can be customized
 with the options of `dvc exp init`.

-💡 We recommend adding the `-i` flag to use its `--interactive` mode.
+💡 We recommend adding the `-i` flag to use its [interactive mode].
 This will ask you how to run the experiments, and guide you through customizing the aforementioned locations (optional).